- The Option Premium

 Consider a stock trading at $180.
 You structure a classic PMCC by purchasing a deep in-the-money LEAPS call with roughly 0.80 delta for $50.00, or $5,000 total.
 Each month you sell a short call around 0.25 to 0.35 delta.
 Over six months, you complete six call cycles.

-Each month you sell the call for $1.10 and later buy it back or roll it for $0.30, producing net premium of $0.80, or $80 per cycle.
-Over six months, that's $80 multiplied by six cycles, totaling $480 in net premium collected.
+Using conservative, realistic assumptions: you sell the call for $1.10 and later buy it back or roll it for $0.30, producing net premium of $0.80, or $80 per cycle.
+Over six months, that's $480 in net premium collected.

 But notice what we haven't assumed.
-We haven't assumed perfect fills at mid-price every time.
-We haven't assumed uninterrupted premium selling without defensive adjustments.
-We haven't assumed volatility remains constant or that getting assigned early never complicates the plan.
+Perfect fills at mid-price every time.
+Uninterrupted premium selling without defensive adjustments.
+Constant volatility.
+No early assignment complications.
 That restraint is what makes this projection realistic rather than promotional.

 The Basis Reduction Ledger You Should Actually Track

-Here's a clean tracking method.
-Start with your initial LEAPS cost, say, $5,000.
-Each month, add the short call credit you received, subtract the cost to close or roll that short call, and calculate the net premium for that cycle.
-Then update your effective basis by subtracting cumulative net premium from the original LEAPS cost.
+The tracking method is simple.
+Start with your initial LEAPS cost.
+Each month, add the short call credit received, subtract the cost to close or roll that short call, and record the net premium for that cycle.
+Then update your effective basis by subtracting cumulative net premium from the original cost.

-After six cycles in our example, your LEAPS cost remains $5,000, but you've collected $480 in net premium.
+After six cycles in our example, your LEAPS cost remains $5,000 on paper.
+But you've collected $480 in net premium.
 Your effective basis has dropped to $4,520.
 That's not just psychological comfort.
-It's the core economic engine of the strategy, you're systematically lowering your breakeven while maintaining long exposure.
+It's the core economic engine of the strategy, systematically lowering your breakeven while maintaining long exposure.

 The Uncomfortable Truth About Income